Carbotura

 Quarantine Bay QA-01Reinforced concrete quarantine pit with water deluge for isolation of energetic or thermal hazard materials.

-Manufacturing FeedstockAll input material received at the Pregenesis Dumping Floor.
+Manufacturing FeedstockAll input material received at the Pregenesis Feedstock Ingest.
 Processed as manufacturing input under Carbotura ACM operations.

 3. Pre-Operation Checklist